 The opera house was built in 1914 by the Homestake Mining Company, a company which overwhelmed the economy of the town, and practiced the industrial paternalism that had distinct parallels in the Minnesota Iron Range towns and I’m sure many others.
 The opera house was designed by William Bartlett and listed with the Lead Historic District in the National Register of Historic Places in 1974.
 It was a large, multipurpose space with a theater, pool, bowling alley, meeting rooms, and more that was central to the social life of Lead for decades.
 Much more on the history of the building can be found on their website, here.

-If you go, the office entrance is on the alley.
-Tours are provided on request, but call ahead (we didn’t but we should have…) and tours are $10/person (good cause!).
-I’m not sure how they’ve decided to provide access to the interpretive center… There’s also an art center on the Main Street side.
+You can visit and tour the Opera house, check out their visitor information on their website about options for tours, audio tours, and their interpretive exhibit… There’s also an art center on the Main Street side.
 See their website for schedule of events and to learn how to give of time, talent, and treasure to this special place.